Trump's New Jersey golf club employs undocumented immigrants, women say

 "We have tens of thousands of employees across our properties and have very strict hiring practices.
 If any employee submitted false documentation in an attempt to circumvent the law, they will be terminated immediately."

-NBC News reported in 2016 that Trump Tower in New York, the 58-story crown jewel of Trump's real estate empire, was built using the labor of undocumented Polish immigrants almost 40 decades ago.
+NBC News reported in 2016 that Trump Tower in New York, the 58-story crown jewel of Trump's real estate empire, was built using the labor of undocumented Polish immigrants almost 40 years ago.

 Trump said during the 2016 campaign that he hadn't known about the workers' legal statuses, and he made illegal immigration the centerpiece of his campaign, promising to build a wall along the southern U.S. border to keep undocumented immigrants out and to carry out mass deportations of those already in the country.

-Note: CORRECTION (Dec.
-7, 2018, 8:23 a.m ET): An earlier version of this article misstated when Trump Tower in New York was built.
-It was 40 years ago, not 40 decades.